The complete classification of unital graph $C^*$-algebras: Geometric and strong: Preliminaries for statement of main theorem

 \section{Preliminaries for statement of main theorem}

 In this section, we introduce notation, concepts and results concerning graphs and their $C^*$-algebras that are needed for stating the main results.
-Most of the definitions are more or less verbatim recalled from \cite{arXiv:1604.05439v2}, except for the definition of Move \PP and Pulelehua equivalence ($\MCPeq$) that are new to this paper, \cf\ Definitions~\ref{def:hashmove} and \ref{def:equivalences}.
-Also some important results from \cite{arXiv:1604.05439v2} about how to view graph \cas as \cas over the space of those ideals that are prime within the gauge invariant ideals are restated.
-This is done to make the paper at hand more self contained with respect to notation and thus easier to read.
+Except for the definition of Move \PP and Pulelehua equivalence ($\MCPeq$), which are new to this paper, \cf\ Definitions~\ref{def:hashmove} and \ref{def:equivalences}, the definitions and notation follow closely \cite{MR3759003}.
+Also some important results from \cite{MR3759003} about how to view graph \cas as \cas over the space of those ideals that are prime within the gauge invariant ideals are restated.